rtCamp/Frappe-Manager/docs/commands/services.md

 ### Apply a change to the proxy

-A restart is what puts a new proxy config into effect, for instance after fm self real-ip.
+A restart is what puts a new proxy config into effect, for instance after fm services real-ip.

 ```bash
 fm services restart global-nginx-proxy